 View Related Products by Product Action

-Keywords: ACEA, supplier, Potent, selective, CB1, agonists, Cannabinoids, Receptors, cb1r, Arachidonyl-2'-chloroethylamide, CB1, Receptors, CB1, Receptors, Tocris Bioscience
+Keywords: ACEA, ACEA supplier, Potent, selective, CB1, agonists, Cannabinoids, Receptors, cb1r, Arachidonyl-2'-chloroethylamide, 1319, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for ACEA include:

 Diniz et al (2019) Dual mechanism of TRKB activation by anandamide through CB1 and TRPV1 receptors.
 PeerJ 7 e6493 PMID: 30809460